wasp-lang/wasp/web/docs/language/overview.md

 You can check out a full working example [here](https://github.com/wasp-lang/wasp/tree/main/waspc/examples/todoApp).

-In the following sections, each of the basic language features is explained.
+Each of the basic language features is explained in the following sections.